 Our quest to try different recipes started when we learned about Shrove Tuesday also known as Pancake Tuesday.
 UK bloggers were posting recipes to support Shrove Tuesday.
 And we started making pancakes!
 What a delicious adventure with venturing beyond the traditional pancake.
 Are you an apple lover?
 Then try our Apple Cinnamon Pancakes with an overly generous topping of apples.
 A fall favorite is our Pumpkin Spice Pancakes!
 And our famous Whole Wheat Buttermilk Pancakes – just shut the front door right now.
 Our number one pancakes is our Blueberry Whole Wheat Pancakes!
 And my personal favorite.
 But honestly, I love them all!

 Demonstration of Pouring and Flipping Pancakes

 Our pancake tips would not be complete without a few videos!
+The videos do not contain any audio (except for the sizzle of a hot pan) or verbal instructions.
 I am sharing videos of pouring the batter and flipping the pancakes.
-The first video demonstrates how to flip a pancake with the quick wrist motion.
-Then we move on to pouring the batter for four pancakes.
+The first video demonstrates how to flip a single pancake with the quick wrist motion.
+Then the second video we move on to pouring the batter for four pancakes.
 You can hear the wonderful sizzle of the griddle as the pancakes are poured and cooking!
 The third video shows flipping four pancakes.
 They are a little darker than desired so I turned down the heat for the next batch.
 Plus the last one is a little too big, which I corrected during the next batch.
-The final video shows the batch where I made a couple of changes.
+The final and fourth video shows the batch where I made a couple of changes.
 My flipping was not the greatest but the low sides of the griddle saved me!
 My iPhone is in my left hand taking the video while I am making the pancakes.
 It is a little challenging to be flipping with my right hand while taking a video with my left!
 But I was happy with this batch of pancakes!